linode/docs/docs/guides/websites/lms/install-canvas-lms-on-ubuntu-2204/index.md

     The prompt changes to `postgres@localhost:~$`.

-1. Verify that you can connect to the database by typing `psql` and pressing **Enter**.
-This starts with the interactive interface.
-The prompt changes as follows: `postgres=#`.
+1. Verify that you can connect to the database by using the `psql` command.
+This starts the interactive interface.
+The prompt changes to: `postgres=#`.

 1. Display the information about the current database connection using the following command: